vfarcic/devops24/manuscript/05-chart-museum.md

 I> Being able to package applications is of no use unless we can distribute them.
 A Kubernetes application is a combination of one of more container images and YAML files that describe them.
 If we are to distribute our applications, we need to store both in repositories.

+At this point you might think that being able to run Charts located on your laptop is a good way to go.
+All you have to do is to checkout the code of an application hoping that the Chart is there and execute a command like `helm upgrade -i go-demo-3 helm/go-demo-3`.
+You'd be correct that's the easiest way to install or upgrade an application that you are developing.
+However, your application is not the only one you'll be installation.

+You will almost certainly want to run many applications while developing on your laptop.
+If you need to check whether your application intergrated with those developed by your colleagues, you'll want to run their as well.
+You can continue down the same path of checkout out their code and installing local Charts.
+But that already starts being tedious.
+You'll need to know which repositories they're using and checkout more code than you truly need.
+Wouldn't it be better to install your colleagues applications in the same way as installing publicly available third-party applications?
+Wouldn't it be great if you could execute something like `helm search my-company-repo/`, get the list of all the applications created in your organization, and install the one you need?

 TODO: Write

 ## Setup